-Based on the unknowns above, the proposal is to continue with Product A until such time as:
+Based on the unknowns above, the proposal is to continue with Product A until such as time as:

-- 1. A definitive side-by-side comparison by an independent third party into the effectiveness of both products becomes available - 2.
+- 1. A definitive side-by-side comparison by an independent third party into the effectiveness of both products can be conducted - 2.
 The potential implications of a 20% longer application time can be considered